Nerienen/Vodinoy/README.md

 - Light balls can be accumulated over time, allowing you to carry a significant supply.
 ## Download and Installation

-To experience the chilling world of Vodinoy, download the latest version of the game for your operating system from the [itch.io page]([https://nerien.itch.io/vodinoy](https://nerien.itch.io/vodinoy)).
-Choose the appropriate file based on your system.
+To experience the chilling world of Vodinoy, download the latest version at https://nerien.itch.io/vodinoy

 ## License